-In previous years, listing the size of budgets managed, divisions run, or revenue generated might have been enough for a recruiter to hunt you down.
+The size of budgets managed, divisions run, or revenue generated may have been sufficient for a recruiter to court you in the past.

-However, in today’s economic climate, executives are being asked to deliver more and brand themselves as well-rounded leaders prepared to tackle industry challenges and obstacles to growth.
+However, in today’s economic climate, executives are being asked to deliver MORE and brand themselves as well-rounded leaders prepared to tackle new challenges and obstacles to growth.

 Your executive resume will be judged much differently than in the job markets of years past, due to intense competition and the fact that employers can be much more selective.

 It’s important to look at your executive resume with a fresh perspective.
 Have you missed opportunities to market yourself?

 Do hiring authorities fail to understand what you bring to the table?
 Are you being passed over for jobs, even though you’re well-qualified?

 If so, these 3 strategies can help you reassess the strength of your executive resume – with ideas for powerful content and leadership storytelling: